Look Better Naked With These 3 Exercises From Dakota Johnson’s Trainer

 There’s no doubt Dakota Johnson will be showing a good deal of skin in 50 Shades Darker, out tomorrow.
 We couldn’t help but notice how toned and fit the 25-year-old actress looks in the trailers, and of course, we wanted to know how she got ready for all those steamy nude scenes.
 Lucky for us, Johnson’s trainer, Ramona Braganza, shared some of her secrets with Health.
 During the five months of filming in Vancouver, the pair worked together five times a week on routines that combined cardio and strength training.
 “For [Dakota], it was about lengthening, and looking long and lean,” she says.
 So their focus was on slow, controlled, pilates-style movements.

-Here are three key moves that helped Johnson tone her legs and tighten up her core:
+Below are three of the key moves that helped Johnson tone her legs and tighten up her core:

 RELATED: 24 Fat-Burning Ab Exercises (No Crunches!)